roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

-# Deploying Machine Learning Models with gRPC
+# Deploying Machine Learning Models with PyTorch, gRPC and asyncio

-Today we're going to see how to deploy a machine learning model behind gRPC.
+Today we're going to see how to deploy a machine learning model behind gRPC service runnning via asyncio. gRPC promises to be faster, more scalable and more optimized than HTTP.
 We will use PyTorch to create an image classifier and performing inference using gRPC calls.

 ## What's gRPC